Thai police investigating CNN crew's coverage of attack

-UTHAI SAWAN, Thailand -- Thai police are investigating a report that a CNN crew inappropriately entered the daycare center where more than 20 preschoolers were slain as they were reporting on the attack, authorities said Sunday.
+UTHAI SAWAN, Thailand -- Thai police are investigating a report that a CNN crew inappropriately entered the day care center while reporting on the aftermath of the massacre in the building that left more than 20 preschoolers dead, authorities said Sunday.

-“Let the legal process run its course, I don't want to disclose all the details,” he said.
+“Let the legal process run its course, I don't want to disclose all the details,” he said as he left the Na Klang district police station in northeastern Thailand.
 “Let the police do their work investigating.”

 Authorities began looking into the incident after a Thai reporter posted an image on social media of two members of the crew leaving the scene, with one climbing over the low wall and fence around the compound, over police tape, and the other already outside.